The master insurance policy of a condo or co-op affects not only the property, but also individual residents.

 - Directors & Officers liability provides protection for claims filed against directors and officers during their board tenure.

-In September 2012, the Federal Housing Authority (FHA) introduced regulations that required all new and established condominium projects with 20 or more units to carry fidelity bond insurance, which covers theft by employees and board members.
+The Federal Housing Authority (FHA) requires all new and established condominium projects with 20 or more units to carry fidelity bond insurance, which covers theft by employees and board members.
 The minimum coverage required by FHA is at least three months of assessments, plus reserve funds.

 Depending upon the specific characteristics of the common ownership community (e.g., condominium or co-operative), the board or management team should consider the following: